Nursing Research on the Green

 9 a.m.– 3 p.m.

-Need to change or cancel your registration?
-CLICK HERE
+Need to change or cancel your registration? nrotg_registration_change_instructions_eventbrite.pdf

-For your convenience please see the below detailed information for each breakout sessions of the event.
+For your convenience please see the below detailed information for each breakout sessions from the 2019 event.

 - Adverse Childhood Experiences (ACEs): The impact on Health and Nursing's Role by Lacie Ketelhut, MS, CHES; Jodi Sanders, PhD; Julie Thompson-Hakes, MS, MEPD, BSCI/SOC: Adverse Childhood Experiences (ACEs) concept describes traumatic life experiences which impact health as demonstrated by research.
 The speakers will provide foundational awareness of ACEs and emerging strategies to use trauma informed care and the role of the nurse.